 As a general rule, in accordance with the Public Utility Regulatory Policies Act of 1978 (PURPA), each dwelling unit in a building that contains more than one residential dwelling unit will be separately metered.
-Inquiries regarding application of/exception to, this rule should be referred to the Company's Marketing & Sales (M&S) Department.

 If the building is master metered, then for residential rate application, there shall be no three-phase load on the residential master meter; however, the service to the building and the residential master meter itself may be three-phase.